-We’ll talk about what clothing you should you wear to camouflage yourself?
+We’ll talk about what clothing you should wear to camouflage yourself.
 How should you approach and wade in fishable waters?
 What’s the difference between an emerger and a pupa.
 How do I present my fly, dead drift or swing?
-What size fly?
-What do fish see?
-Join us to find out.
+What size, how deep or shallow?
+Can a trout see me on the shore?

-There are critters and veggies we don’t want in our waters.
+There are critters and plants we don’t want in our waters.
 What and where are they?
 Why are they a problem ?
 You can help fix it?

-You just saw a fish rise, but what stage of what insect are they eating?
-Where do I cast from and how do I retrieve my fly?
+A fish just rose, but what stage / of what insect is it eating?
+From where do I cast and how do I present and retrieve my fly?
 Where do the fish hang out in rivers and lakes?
-Learn the answers to these questions.
+Learn the answers.

-A lake offers a very large area of water to fish.
+A lake offers a large area of water to fish.
 Where do I cast?
 How do I retrieve the fly?
 How deep?
-What bugs live there and where?
-When is this fish food available to fish?
-Fly camp will provide the answers.
+What food lives there and where does it grow?
+Where do the fish hang out?
+And why.
+Fly camp provide the answers.

 How can I be safe when wearing waders or floating on a lake?
 What is the correct type and fit for a Life Vest?